indexdata/localindices/harvester/docs/TRANSFORM_RECORDS_FOR_INVENTORY.md

      </arr>
    <myelement>
  ```
-would subsequently be transformed to JSON arrays, like this
+would subsequently be transformed to JSON arrays like this
 ```
 "myelement":  ["value1", "value2"]
 ```